scevans83/EC601/README.md

 ![Images showing the location of false-negative and -positive results for radiologists and the CNN [5].
 Each red dot represents a false result.](https://user-images.githubusercontent.com/60391096/190924194-838c897d-7f0c-4890-9bf2-c17141c5751b.png)

 > **Fig 1** Images showing the location of false-negative and -positive results for radiologists and the CNN.
-Each red dot represents a false result. (citation needed)
+Each red dot represents a false result.